AmerGastroAssn/ddw-org/README.md

 **Setup/install Firebase Function dependencies**

-Install the Firebase command line tools.
-It will walk you through a handful of questions.
-(Follow instructions and/or search the web for more info to do that):
+Install the [Firebase command line tools](https://firebase.google.com/docs/cli/).
+It will walk you through a handful of questions. ([Follow instructions](https://firebase.google.com/docs/cli/) and/or search [youtube](https://www.youtube.com/watch?v=9kRgVxULbag) for more info to do that):

     npm install -g firebase-tools